SphericalKat/lithograph/posts/21-09-20_Using-Cloudflare-workers-and-GitHub-Actions-to-deploy-statically-generated-sites.md

+---
+title: Using Cloudflare workers and GitHub Actions to deploy statically generated sites
+tags: [web, cloudflare, devops, github]
+date: 2020-09-21
+blurb: Deploying performant websites at massive scale has never been easier (or cheaper)
+---

 # Using Cloudflare Workers and GitHub Actions to deploy statically generated sites

 <p class="m-0">Deploying performant websites at massive scale has never been easier (or cheaper)</p>